ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-TimedMode-5.md

     Which of the following statements are true about encrypted Amazon Elastic Block Store volumes?
 (Select TWO.)

     - Snapshots are not automatically encrypted.
 - The volumes created from the encrypted snapshot are not encrypted.
-    - Snapshots are automatically encrypted.
+    - ==Snapshots are automatically encrypted.==
-    - All data moving between the volume and the instance are encrypted.
+    - ==All data moving between the volume and the instance are encrypted.==
     - Only the data in the volume is encrypted and not all the data moving between the volume and the instance.

     **Incorrect**

     **Amazon Elastic Block Store (Amazon EBS)** provides block level storage volumes for use with EC2 instances.
 EBS volumes are highly available and reliable storage volumes that can be attached to any running instance that is in the same Availability Zone.
 EBS volumes that are attached to an EC2 instance are exposed as storage volumes that persist independently from the life of the instance.  ![img](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/architecture_storage.png)